n-waves/multifit/README.md

    - ru_multifit_paper_version
    - zh_multifit_paper_version

-To fetch the model just use `ulmfit.from_pretreined` function.
+To fetch the model just use `multifit.from_pretrained` function.
 Here are some example notebook showing how to train a classifier using a pretrained models.
 - [./notebooks/CLS-JA.ipynb](./notebooks/CLS-JA.ipynb) - example of classifier trained on amazon CLS JA music.
 - [./notebooks/MLDoc-JA-multifit_fp16.ipynb](./notebooks/MLDoc-JA-multifit_fp16.ipynb) - example of a faster multifit training using fp16 on MDLDoc.